Free Tools and Local SEO Tactics for Brick-and-Mortar Success

 1. Website Stats:

 • How many visitors went to your site?
-How many page views & how long have they stayed on your site?
+How many page views and how long did they stay on your site?
 Conversions?

 • Where are they coming from?
-Google should be the top — if not, then you’re not blogging enough.
-Then the social networks.
+Google should be the top.
+If not, then you’re not blogging enough.
+Then come the social networks and other referral sources.

 • What are they clicking on?